kaushik88/weakLearner/_posts/2016-09-30-coding-style.md

 > Coding Style for better readability.

+[This](http://docs.scala-lang.org/style/) post gives a good overview on Scala's style guide.
+Here are some additional guides that I've used for better readability -

 **1. Use Pattern Matching for Collection functions like map, filter, flatMap** -

 val numbers : List[Int] = List(1,2,3)